 It’s not an exaggeration to say that roast can make or break a coffee.
+The differences between light and dark roast coffee add to the experience.
 As one coffee expert said: “Too light and you can get asparagus notes, too dark and you start to get the all-too-familiar tastes of carbon.”

 There are many factors that determine how consumers choose coffee, from agricultural and ecological footprints, to fair trade alliance, to how we brew the beans.
 Then, how about roast?

 Light and dark roasts produce very different coffees.
 No matter what people at the cafe tell you, it all depends on your preference.
 One is not categorically better than the other.

 Try some of our most exclusive blends today!

 Here’s a guide to understanding some of the ways roast affects your coffee.

 There are three primary steps to the roasting process.
 Along the way, roast profiling determines the flavor of the coffee.